svrc/pks-disk-pressure-watch/README.md

 ## How do I install it?

-1. Open a shell prompt on a BOSH CLI with access to your PKS bosh director, such as Ops Manager.
+1. Open a shell prompt on a BOSH CLI workstation with network access to your PKS bosh director.
+Eg. Ops Manager .
 2. Export your BOSH credentials to the enviornment.
 These can be accessed via the Ops Manager GUI -> BOSH Director Tile -> Credentials Tab -> Bosh Commandline Credentials.

 e.g.